FuelLabs/fuel-indexer/docs/src/quickstart/index.md

 #### 2.3.1 Starting an indexer service

-- To start an indexer service, we'll be spinning up Postgres and Fuel indexer containers via docker compose.
+- To start an indexer service, we'll be spinning up Postgres and Fuel indexer containers via `docker compose`.
 Our indexer service will connect to Fuel's `beta-2` network so that we can index blocks and transactions from an _actual_ Fuel node.
 We'll use the `docker compose` file below, and spinning everything up with `docker compose up`.

 > IMPORTANT: Ensure that any local Postgres instance that is running on port `5432` is stopped.
 >